The robotaxis are coming... the driverless car, AV thread. Waymo, Zoox, and others

 well, if you include "fantasies I had about autonomous vehicles killing tons of people" in your stats then they're gonna skew towards human drivers being better but I was thinking we'd stick to those causes of vehicle fatalities that actually happen in large numbers

-fluffy tufts university (f. hazel), Thursday, 26 June 2025 17:02 (two days ago)
+fluffy tufts university (f. hazel), Thursday, 26 June 2025 17:02 (one month ago)

 sure but now replace drunk driving with a new category "a computer made an error and drove a Cybertruck onto a sidewalk and killed a bunch of pedestrians not to mention the people in the car"